bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 Try to use some of the parameters (or "flags") for 'ls' that showed up in the help feature, and see how they differ.
 Return to this at a later stage again, once we have created some more files.

-## create a new folder inside the working directory
+## Create a new folder inside the working directory

 We use 'mkdir' command to make directories.
 Remember about shortcuts.
 This is useful when you executed a certain command and you want to rerun, then use 'up' and 'down' arrows on your keyboard to get that command.
 Also tab is very useful to complete file names and folder names you want to read or enter into.
 Press TAB and then write first letter, it will show you a list of files starting with that letter in that folder.